joshuadavidnelson/scripts-to-footer/readme.txt

 Move your scripts to the footer to help speed up perceived page load times and improve user experience.

 == Description ==

-This small plugin moves scripts to the footer to help speed up page load times, while keeping stylesheets in the header.
+This small plugin moves scripts to the footer.
 Note that this only works if you have plugins and a theme that utilizes `wp_enqueue_scripts` correctly.

 You can disable the plugin on specific pages and posts directly via the post/page edit screen metabox.